theslof/custom-elements-example/README.md

 This is a demo project showing a simple accordion component created as a custom element using pure HTML/CSS/JavaScript.

-Run project by executing `npx serve` in project root.
+Run project by executing `npx serve src/` in project root.